rcarrata/ns-gitops/README.md

 Repository for deploy GitOps examples

+## 0. Network Policies Overview

+If you want to control traffic flow at the IP address or port level (OSI layer 3 or 4), then you might consider using Kubernetes NetworkPolicies for particular applications in your cluster.

+**NetworkPolicies** are an application-centric construct which allow you to specify how a pod is allowed to communicate with various network "entities" (we use the word "entity" here to avoid overloading the more common terms such as "endpoints" and "services", which have specific Kubernetes connotations) over the network.

+* Based on labeling or annotations

+* Empty label selector match all

+* Rules for allowing
+ * Ingress -> who can connect to this POD
+ * Egress -> where can this POD connect to

+* Rules
+  1. traffic is allowed unless a Network Policy selecting the POD
+  2. traffic is denied if pod is selected in policie but none of them have any rules allowing it
+  3. = You can only write rules that allow traffic!
+  4. Scope: Namespace

 ## 1. Demo Environment provisioning

 We will be using an example microservices, where we have two main namespace "Simpson" and "Bouvier" and two microservices deployed in each namespace: